govguide/optimism-resource-center/Grants/Collective Grant Policies.md

 > [!info]- This post was originally published in the Governance Forum
 > To view the source, please click [here](https://gov.optimism.io/t/collective-grant-policies/5833).
-Initially published on April 6, 2023 and last modified on Dec 14, 2023.
+Initially published on April 6, 2023 and last modified on Feb 9, 2023.

 <span class="notvisible"></span>
 # Collective Grant Policies

 These grant policies apply to all Governance Fund grants.
 Failure to abide with the below policies may result in the refusal to distribute subsequent milestone based distributions and/or the clawback of a locked grant.

-In the event that an applicant misuses their grant, a report should be filed and their grant will be uploaded to a public database (more information coming soon!)
+In the event that an applicant misuses their grant in a way that does not constitute a violation of these policies, a report should be filed via the [Grant Misuse Reports category](https://gov.optimism.io/t/about-the-grant-misuse-reports-category/7578) and their grant will be uploaded to a public database.

 Note that these grant policies do not apply to Retroactive Public Goods Funding (RPGF) grants.